CFT 2016 Preseason Previews: Coaching Hot Seat

 Below are but a few of the coaches who could be entering a make-or-break season at their respective schools, in order from hottest to slightly less hot.

-Kevin Sumlin, TEXAS A&M
+KEVIN SUMLIN, TEXAS A&M

 2015 RECORD: 8-5 overall, 4-4 in SEC